Moti Ram Mehra: Martydom

+Moti Ram Mehra, disregarding the risk to his own life, managed to enter the Thanda Burj and served milk to Mata Gujri, Baba Zorawar Singh and Baba Fateh Singh, the sons of Guru Gobind Singh for three nights, where they were kept under arrest as political prisoners by the Mughal Governor of Sirhind.
 On 27 December 1704, the Sahibzadas were martyred, and Mata Gujri also died.

-He arranged sandal wood for their cremation.
-Someone told the Nawab that his servant had served those prisoners with milk and water.
+The Nawab was informed that his servant had served those prisoners with milk and water.
 Nawab Wazir Khan ordered the arrest of Baba Moti Ram Mehra, his mother, wife, and son.
 He did not conceal his act and boldly told the Nawab that it was his pious duty to serve the imprisoned children and their grandmother.
 Hence Baba Moti Ram Mehra, along with his family, was sentenced to death by being squeezed in a Kohlu (oil press).
 His sacrifice was first sermonized by Baba Banda Singh Bahadur.

+According to Dr. Manmohan Singh Bhagowalia, some references about Baba Moti Ram are found in books such as 'Bansavalinaama Dasan Patshahiyaan Ka' by Kesar Singh Chhibber, 'Katha Guru Sutan Ki' by Dunna Singh Handuria, 'Gurpur Prakash' by Santren Bhai Prem Singh and 'Shaheednaama' by poet Kishan Singh.